cbeier-studio/Xolmis/docs/taxa.md

 # Taxa

 A taxon is a name within a taxonomic rank (category) and it follows a hierarchy.
 The ornithological taxa can be viewed, but not edited.
 The Taxa module offers charts and reports related to each taxon.
+Open the Taxa module in the main menu **Taxonomy → Taxa**.

 To display the taxa you need to run a search.
 The search box is on the top left of the module and have an options button.
 You can set to _Show only the recorded taxa_ or not.